This employee engagement guide will teach you:

 - On the other hand, if a manager completely ignores an employee (by having no feedback and no kudos to give them), that employee’s chances of becoming disengaged soar to a whopping 40%!

-Unsurprisingly, peer to peer recognition matters as much as managerial recognition.
-According to a Globoforce survey, a formal peer to peer recognition program is 35% more likely to have a positive financial impact than a managerial-only recognition program.
-That’s because programs like these help employees to feel like a part of a tribe.
-Peer to peer recognition can be formalized and include a monetary incentive (bonuses awarded by employees to one another for going above and beyond on a particular project), but they don’t have to be.
+Unsurprisingly, peer-to-peer recognition matters as much as managerial recognition.
+Peer-to-peer recognition can be formalized and include a monetary incentive (bonuses awarded by employees to one another for going above and beyond on a particular project), but they don’t have to be.
 They can simply be a part of a company culture in which employees are encouraged to recognize each other’s achievements on a regular basis.